Medical Qigong

 Must RSVP to each class.

-Also please notify promptly if you can't make it to a class you signed up for so that someone else can have the spot.
+Also, please notify us promptly if you can't make it to a class you've signed up for, so that someone else can take your spot.

 Thank you